ethosengine/.github/README.md

 ## Vision

 Ethosengine envisions a future where digital infrastructure serves human needs at a family and community scale.
-Through distributed computing, trust-based networks, and local-first principles, we're exploring how technology can enhance rather than extract from human relationships and community bonds.
+Through distributed computing, trust-based networks, and local-first principles, exploring how technology can enhance rather than extract from human relationships and community bonds.

 ## Current Focus